 Fast forward again to the end of the 19th century

 Meanwhile, things are kicking off in the socialist camp.
-Some socialists are still waiting for the revolution to come, but others want to work inside the system to implement more gradual change (much like the social liberals do).
-This split is broken wide open by the Russian Revolution of 1917.
+Some socialists are still waiting for the revolution to come, but others want to work inside the system to implement more gradual change (much like the left liberals do).
+This split grows in the early 20th century and is broken wide open by the Russian Revolution of 1917.
 The radical socialists are now calling themselves communists, while the moderates become known as social democrats (a term which had previously meant something different, but don't worry about that).
 As is often the way on the Left, the two groups develop a cordial hatred for each other.

 The political map has changed massively since the battle lines were first drawn in the 18th century.
-The classical liberals are now in alliance with their original enemies, the conservatives, largely because they now have shared foes in the form of socialists and social liberals.
-Some of them are now calling themselves libertarians.
+The classical liberals are now in alliance with their original adversaries, the conservatives, largely because they both now have shared enemies in the form of socialists and left liberals.
+Some people who have a particularly rigorous take on the classical liberal tradition are now calling themselves libertarians.
 In the United States, a distinctive form of American conservatism has taken shape that fuses elements of old-style conservatism and classical liberalism.